Updated: April 8, 2021

 This is prevalent in email.
 When you receive one from an unknown sender, and the letter is poorly written with wrong spellings and awkward grammar, then it’s probably a scam.

 6. No physical address.

 All legitimate companies should have a business address.
-If they don’t have one or you can’t verify that their office exists in their stated address, then it’s probably a scam.
+If they don’t have one or you can’t verify that their office exists at their stated address, then it’s probably a scam.

 7. They use a free email address.

-An investment company should be able to afford their own domain and company email services.
-If they’re using gmail, yahoo, or a suspicious-looking email address, then it’s probably a scam.
+An investment company should be able to afford its own domain and company email services.
+If they’re using Gmail, Yahoo, or a suspicious-looking email address, then it’s probably a scam.

 8. They address you with generic terms.